-Parents will not be permitted to come to school to eat lunch with their children unless the teacher or office has been notified.
+Parents are permitted to come to school to each lunch with their children as long as the teacher or office has been notified.

 Grades 7-12 may eat outdoors at picnic tables on designated days during warm weather (Juniors - Monday; Sophomores - Tuesday; Freshmen - Wednesday; Eighth - Thursday; Seventh - Friday.
 Seniors ONLY may eat at the picnic tables behind the school building Monday through Friday (weather permitting).
 Area must be kept clean.